 Projects to Try

-Parametric modeling is perfect for any mechanical or product design project, where dimensions and Scales sketch objects, bodies, or components.
+Parametric modeling is perfect for any mechanical or product design Projects the body silhouette, edges, work geometries and sketch curves into the active sketch plane.
+Use the selection filter to project a specific type of geometry or the body silhouette.
+More, where dimensions and Scales sketch objects, bodies, or components.
 Select the objects to scale then specify the scale factor.
 More are of utmost importance.
 When tolerances are too loose or too tight the model can be quickly tweaked.
 The precise geometry ensures you have complete control over the size, shape, and tolerances of the part.

 A simple project I would recommend is our parametric dovetail box with a sliding lid.
 This would allow you to design a functional Converts the selected body to a mesh body and outputs to STL or a 3D print utility (software).
 Select the body to output.
 Set the mesh controls and specify the print utility to output to.
 More that can adapt to the size of your project needs.

-Fusion 360 also offers Direct Modeling.
+Autodesk Fusion also offers Direct Modeling.
 Direct modeling is non-parametric, which means users can manipulate 3D bodies by pushing, pulling, or twisting – without ever recording features in the parametric timeline.

-To enter Fusion 360’s direct modeling mode the user must first disable the timeline by right-clicking on the root (top-level) component, followed by “Do Not Capture Design History.”
+To enter Fusion’s direct modeling mode the user must first disable the timeline by right-clicking on the root (top-level) component, followed by “Do Not Capture Design History.”

 Turning off design history will allow the user to work with models in a direct editing mode, including the ability to push and pull on faces, edges, and vertices.